ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 * For spatial objects, almost-holding is the same as holding except that:
 	* Both sides of a two-sided door almost-hold the door, whereas only the side most recently seen by the player actually holds it;
-	* None of the rooms in which a backdrop is found almost-hold a backdrop, whereas the side most recently seen by the player actually holds it.
+	* Any of the rooms in which a backdrop is found almost-hold it (unless it is `absent`), whereas only the one most recently seen by the player actually holds it.
 * `now X encloses Y` is never permitted.
 * `now X does not enclose Y` is never permitted.
 * Enclosure is transitive (unsurprisingly, since it's a transitive closure):